Sirius-social/sirius-sdk-python/how-tos/setup_environment/README.rst

   - **credentials**: encoded information that server use to schedule resources to correspondent Kafka topics
   - **p2p**: Sirius Hub can't access to **SDK-To-Agent** communication stream semantic, it schedule and route it to correspondent Kafka topics.
-Agent that was run on Sirius HUB infrastructure may contains hardcoded P2P encryption keys to safely communicate with client side so there is no broke points in Trust environment between SDK user and his Agent.
+Agent that was run on Sirius HUB infrastructure may contain hardcoded P2P encryption keys to safely communicate with client side so there is no broke points in the trusted environment between SDK user and his Agent.
-    User may setup Sirius Hub locally on self infrastructure.
-In that case user may avoid p2p encryption between SDK and Agent.
+    User may setup Sirius Hub locally on its own infrastructure.
+In this case user may avoid p2p encryption between SDK and Agent.

-**Step-2** You may call sirius sdk features
+**Step-2** You may call Sirius SDK features

-  - Example 1: check connection to Agent
+  - Example 1: Check connection to Agent

     .. code-block:: python

           is_connected = await sirius_sdk.ping()
           assert is_connected

-  - Example 2: List all my dids with metadata
+  - Example 2: List all my DIDs with metadata

     .. code-block:: python